meteor/meteor/content/hot-code-push.md

 description: How to diagnose issues with Hot Code Push in a Meteor Cordova app
 ---

-Meteor’s [Hot Code Push](https://guide.meteor.com/cordova#hot-code-push) is a [great power](https://blog.meteor.com/meteor-hot-code-push-with-great-power-comes-great-responsibility-7e9e8f7312d5), but it doesn’t always work seamlessly.
+Meteor’s [Hot Code Push](/cordova#hot-code-push) is a [great power](https://blog.meteor.com/meteor-hot-code-push-with-great-power-comes-great-responsibility-7e9e8f7312d5), but it doesn’t always work seamlessly.

 Is your Meteor Cordova app not getting the updates you’re deploying?

-Here’s some things you can try.
+After reading this article, you'll know:

+1. The prerequisites to using Hot Code Push
+2. Some techniques to diagnose and solve common issues
+3. How to dig deeper if that doesn't solve your issue

 <h2 id="prerequisites">Prerequisites</h2>

 Make sure that you have:

-- an Android and/or iOS mobile app based on Meteor's [Cordova integration](https://guide.meteor.com/cordova#cordova-integration-in-meteor)
+- an Android and/or iOS mobile app based on Meteor's [Cordova integration](/cordova#cordova-integration-in-meteor)
 - the package `hot-code-push` listed in your `.meteor/versions` file
-- locally: make sure your test device and development device are [on the same network](https://guide.meteor.com/cordova#connecting-to-the-server)
+- locally: make sure your test device and development device are [on the same network](/cordova#connecting-to-the-server)
-- in production: make sure the `--server` flag of your `meteor build` command points to the same place as your `ROOT_URL` environment variable (or, on Galaxy, the *site* in `meteor deploy *site*`).
-[See details](https://guide.meteor.com/cordova#configuring-server-for-hot-code-push)
+- in production: make sure the `--server` flag of your `meteor build` command points to the same place as your `ROOT_URL` environment variable (or, on Galaxy, the *site* in `meteor deploy site`).
+[See details](/cordova#configuring-server-for-hot-code-push)

+<h2 id="known-issues">Known issues</h2>

-<h2 id="override-compatability-versions">Override compatability versions</h2>
+<h3 id="override-compatability-versions">Override compatability versions</h3>

 Did the app suddenly stop getting new code after you updated meteor, or you changed plugins?